jmerodriguez/code-samples/README.md

 Here, you will see an extract of what I can do in R (Python and Stata to come)

-All the necessary files that you need for running the R scripts and Rmd files are included in this Repo, so no further action is needed from you.
+All the necessary files that you need for running the R scripts are included in this Repo, so no further action is needed from you.

 What you will find in the code samples: